pingcap/docs/tidb-global-sort.md

 1. After TiDB nodes scan a specific range of data:

     1. TiDB nodes encode them into Key-Value pairs.
-    2. TiDB nodes sort Key-Value pairs into several block data segments, where each segment is one file and is uploaded into S3.
+    2. TiDB nodes sort Key-Value pairs into several block data segments, where each segment is one file and is uploaded into the cloud storage.

 2. The TiDB node also records a serial actual Key-Value ranges for each segment (referred to as a statistics file), which is a key preparation for scalable sort implementation.
-These files are then uploaded into S3 along with the real data.
+These files are then uploaded into the cloud storage along with the real data.

 ### Step 2: Sort and distribute data